ErikHHJ/Semester-Project/README.md

 ### Installing
 In order to take a look at this project, the netlify deployment link is: https://comforting-narwhal-ba7200.netlify.app/ To view the code, you must clone this repository
-This is where you list how to get the project started.
-It typically just includes telling a person to clone the repo and then to install the dependencies e.g.

 1. Clone the repo:
 ```bash